cwendorf/EASI/A-Functions/README.md

 ### For Means, Mean Differences, and Contrasts

-- Confidence intervals are calculated independent of each other (i.e., they are not simultaneous).
+- Confidence intervals are calculated independent of each other (i.e., they are not simultaneous)
-- No adjustments for multiple intervals have been made.
+- No alpha adjustments for multiple intervals have been made
-- All intervals assume heterogenity of variance.
+- All calculations assume heterogenity of variance (see Keppel & Wickens, 2004)

 ### For Standardized Effect Sizes

-- Both Cohen's d and Hedge's g are presented.
+- All effect sizes are calculated as standardized comparisons (Cohen's d) or as standardized contrasts (see Bonett, 2008)
-- Confidence intervals are centered on Hedge's g.
+- Confidence intervals for standardized comparisons and contrasts are based on Bonett (2008)

 ## References